Ansattprofil

 Hannah Snyder is an associate professor at the department of marketing, BI - Norwegian School of Business.
 She obtained her PhD Quality Technology and Management in 2016 at Linköping University.

 Hannah worked as a Lecturer in Marketing at UQ Business School, University of Queensland, Australia from 2016 to 2017 and joined BI in 2017.
-Her research interest relates service marketing with a special interest in service innovation, customer creativity, and customer co-creation.
-She has published in the Journal of Service Reseach, Journal of Business Research, Journal of Service Management and International Journal of Nursing Studies.
+Her research interest relates service marketing with a special interest in review methodology, service innovation, customer creativity, and customer co-creation.
+She has published in journals such as Journal of Service Reseach, European Journal of Marketing, Journal of Business Research, Journal of Service Management and International Journal of Nursing Studies.

 Publikasjoner